 Our dedicated professional staff is here to guide you or your loved one on the journey to lasting recovery, offering support every step of the way.

-What are the Key Topics Covered in Seeking Safety Sessions?
+What Are the Key Topics of Seeking Safety Therapy?

-The seeking safety model is based on 25 topics, which explore the cognitive, emotional, behavioral, and relationship patterns in your life:
+The seeking safety model is based on 25 topics, which explore the cognitive, emotional, behavioral, and relationship patterns in your life.
+They are as follows:

-Safety is the aim and focus of the seeking safety model.
-It is the first stage of healing from trauma and other resulting struggles.
+Safety is the targeted focus of the Seeking Safety model.
+It is the first stage of healing from trauma and other related struggles.

-Your therapist will provide psychoeducation, which makes you aware of trauma and how it can lead to the other challenges you may be facing in your life.
+Your therapist uses psychoeducation to inform you about your trauma and how it can lead to other challenges you may be facing in your life.

-You and your therapist will work on detaching yourself from the emotional pain of trauma, albeit in a healthy manner.
+You and your therapist will work on detaching yourself from the emotional pain of trauma in a healthy manner.
 You learn how to use physical, mental, and other soothing exercises.

 You are provided with eight handouts, which are meant to educate you on how substances can take control of your life.
 This can be provided during therapy and even outside of it.

 In the case of trauma and substance use, you need to have a strong social support system to rely on.
-The seeking safety model promotes help-seeking behavior as an important factor in life, not as something that makes you weak.
+The seeking safety model promotes help-seeking behavior as something crucial, not as something that makes you weak.

 Your therapist will understand how you take care of yourself, as self-care is crucial to healing.
 If any aspects of self-care are missing, you and your therapist will work toward incorporating them into your life.

 Trauma can make you become frustrated with yourself.
-So, seeking safety therapy allows you to approach yourself with empathy and kindness.
+So, seeking safety therapy allows you to approach yourself with empathy and forgiveness.

 Red and green flags refer to the signs of danger and safety.
 You and your therapist work on identifying and dealing with the red flags while building on the green flags.